Upsert into a Delta Lake table using merge

 Note

-This behavior changes when automatic schema migration is enabled.
+This behavior changes when automatic schema evolution is enabled.
 See automatic schema evolution for details.

 • whenNotMatched clauses are executed when a source row does not match any target row based on the match condition.
 These clauses have the following semantics.